-Sri Lanka is relying on a law widely in the 1970s to control imports and cripple economic activities in th 1970s as the central bank was unable to deal with the collapse of the Bretton Woods system which also sent oil prices up.
+Sri Lanka is relying on a law widely used to control imports and cripple economic activities in the 1970s as the central bank was unable to deal with the collapse of the Bretton Woods system which also sent oil prices up.

 But the controls are now coming despite oil prices falling.

 The bewildering array of controls including outright bans, halting imports under licensing, allowing import if there is export value addition of 20 percent.